hudson-passos/final-project-smartenv-wur/README.md

 The spreadsheet with a detailed description of all the datasets used in the project can be accessed at the link: https://github.com/hudsonpassos85/DSSE/raw/main/Report%20and%20Presentation/Data%20Availability.xlsx
+\

+**Methodology**

+The methodology consists of extracting information related to pollution, emissions of pollutants from industrial and traffic sectors, and inserting them into the polygons of their respective provinces.
+To do this, it was necessary to complete the following steps:

+- Search and download the datasets, and understand the data and how the information is organized in it;
+- Clean the data with information without coordinates, not a number and inconsistent values;
+- Prepare the data by applying filters to obtain subsets with part of the specific data that we wanted to use (e.g., country Poland, pollutant NOx, etc.);
+- Combine the data into an integrated dataframe, where first we relate the dataframe of air quality measurement stations, with their coordinates, and the dataframe with the emissions and the name of the measurement stations.
+Then, we concatenate the data of industrial emissions, traffic, and air pollution;
+- Prepare the maps and bar charts for data analysis;
+- Prepare the integrated dataframe for machine learning:
+  - Standardization
+  - Split into training and test data
+  - Run the grid search to get the best hyperparameters
+  - Run the XGBoost model
+  - Evaluate the model (cross-validation)
+  - Features importance analysis
+ \

+s